Observation of the BKT Transition in a 2D Bose Gas via Matter-Wave Interferometry

 In this Letter, we report the direct observation of local phase fluctuations by a selective probing of the relative phase between a pair of 2D Bose gases.
 We use matter-wave homodyning and selectively image a slice of the interference pattern \cite{Barker2020} to access \textit{local} phase fluctuations.
 This critical improvement allows direct measurement of the phase correlation function and the local vortex density, which are essential to characterise the BKT transition, as we demonstrate in this paper.
-Using the correlation function, we map out the temperature dependence of the algebraic exponent $\eta(T)$ and identify the critical temperature $T_c$ by the universal critical value $\eta_{\mathrm{c}} =0.25$.
-We examine the scale-invariant behavior of the local vortex density as a function of the local phase-space density.
-We show an exponential growth of vortex densities around the crossover regime which yields a critical point that is consistent with the result from $\eta_c$.
-We have benchmarked these experimental measurements by carrying out Monte-Carlo simulations.
+We identify the critical temperature of the BKT transition by a change in the functional form of the correlation function, which results in a measured value of critical exponent $\eta_c =0.17(3)$ for our trapped system.
+We examine the temperature dependence of the thermally created vortices, which proliferates above the critical temperature and exhibits a scale-invariant behavior.
+We have benchmarked these experimental measurements by carrying out Monte-Carlo (MC) simulations.